python-microservices/microservices-scaffold/docs/configuration.rst

 Configuration
 =============

-Project configuration is loaded using py-ms library based on yml or json file.
+Project configuration is loaded using py-ms package based on yml or json file.
-Some example files are config.yml, config-docker.yml and tests/config-tests.yml.
+Some example files are config.yml, config-docker.yml and tests/config-tests.yml or see `PyMS configuration <https://py-ms.readthedocs.io/en/latest/configuration/>`_

 Documentation
 -------------